1 9 6 0 – 1 9 6 1 (USA)

 The very first image ever to be broadcast over TV airwaves was Felix The Cat.
 When the engineers at RCA were busily creating TV, they used a Felix doll as their test model in their very first transmission in 1928.

-Created by Pat Sullivan, Otto Messmer, and John King in 1919, Felix had originally appeared in newspaper comic strips and had made the transition to the big (movie) screen.
+Created by Pat Sullivan, Otto Messmer, and John King in 1919, Felix had originally appeared in newspaper comic strips and transitioned to the big (movie) screen.

 In the 1960s Trans-Lux syndicated serials, Felix was equipped with a magical bag of tricks that could give even Mary Poppins’ carpetbag a run for its money.

 Because the bag seemed to hold the perfect item for every occasion, it was greedily coveted by the Professor, Felix’s cunning, yet usually unsuccessful rival.